Allen-Tildesley/examples/python_examples/GUIDE.md

 ```
 at the top of each source file.
 On many systems,
-this will allow the files to be run directly by typing their name;
+this will allow the files to be run directly by typing their name, for example `./sample_mean.py`;
-otherwise it will be necessary to type, for example, `python3 t_tensor.py`,
+otherwise it will be necessary to type, for example, `python3 sample_mean.py`,
-or just `python t_tensor.py`,
+or just `python sample_mean.py`,
 depending on your particular installation of Python.
+(Of course, in most cases, it will also be necessary to input data to the program.)
 The examples _will not work_ with Python 2!
 They have been tested with Python 3.6.0.
 For an introduction to the differences between Python 2 and Python 3,